TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    :ref:`cheat sheet: other branches <cheat-sheet-git-other-branches>` for pushing to other branches.

-9. Use Botty on Slack and wait for reviews
+9. Optional: Use Botty on Slack and wait for reviews

    Once your push to Gerrit_ goes through, you will receive a URL for your new change.
 If you are on `Slack <https://typo3.slack.com>`__ you can now advertise